iati-data-access/iati-data-access.github.io/docs/methodology/README.md

 2.5 Currency conversion
 -----------------------

 As data is published in different currencies (depending on the publisher), individual transactions need to be converted to USD using the closest exchange rate date to the transaction value-date.
-Exchange rates from a range of sources are used in order to ensure as wide a coverage as possible.
-The existing Exchange Rates Python library is used, supplemented with IMF and World Bank rates where necessary[^2].
+Monthly exchange rates for 169 currencies are sourced from the IMF's International Financial Statistics[^2].

 2.6 Handling budgets
 --------------------